 Palermo is a very touristy and safe neighborhood in general but it is better to be careful during the night if you want to walk around the train station area between Palermo Hollywood and Palermo Soho.
 Due to the increasing numbers of trendy bars, restaurants, clubs, and government buildings, this area is not as unsafe anymore as it used to but it is better to be safe to not carry your expensive items with you.

-Frequently asked questions about Buenos Aires
+FAQs about lodging in Buenos Aires

 🗺️ What is the best neighborhood to stay in Buenos Aires?